 Some professionals are leery of groups.
 They have suggested to me that group counseling is a lesser sort.
 They tell me that “real therapy” takes place with one client and one therapist in the room.
 I try to avoid arguing.
 Then why do we do couples counseling and family counseling if it is best done in an individual session I ask?
 I try to listen politely to their answers.

 Most of life is about relationships.
 We are wounded in our relationships and most often we are healed by a helping, supportive relationship.
 Sometimes that relationship is a counselor, sometimes it is a group.

-What I often see happen is that people try to keep things secret in group that everyone else in group knew already.
-When someone is arrested for a DUI it is in the paper, when they come to group they hint vaguely about a self-control problem and demand confidentiality.
+What I often see happen is that people try to keep things secret in group, that everyone else in the group knew already.
+When someone is arrested for a DUI it is in the paper but when they come to a group, they hint vaguely about a self-control problem and demand confidentiality.

 Some of us have spent our whole life’s trying to hide our true selves from others.
 There is something very freeing about opening up and sharing about our total selves, warts and all.
 People who have to hide themselves from others not only cover up their flaws, they cover up their endearing qualities also.

 Sharing who you really are can indeed make you a whole new person.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.